Promoter (genetics): Promoter CpG hyper/hypo-methylation in cancer

 Generally, in progression to cancer, hundreds of genes are silenced or activated.
 Although silencing of some genes in cancers occurs by mutation, a large proportion of carcinogenic gene silencing is a result of altered DNA methylation (see DNA methylation in cancer).
 DNA methylation causing silencing in cancer typically occurs at multiple CpG sites in the CpG islands that are present in the promoters of protein coding genes.

 Altered expressions of microRNAs also silence or activate many genes in progression to cancer (see microRNAs in cancer).
 Altered microRNA expression occurs through hyper/hypo-methylation of CpG sites in CpG islands in promoters controlling transcription of the microRNAs.

 Silencing of DNA repair genes through methylation of CpG islands in their promoters appears to be especially important in progression to cancer (see methylation of DNA repair genes in cancer).

 Canonical sequences and wild-type

 The usage of the term canonical sequence to refer to a promoter is often problematic, and can lead to misunderstandings about promoter sequences.
 Canonical implies perfect, in some sense.

 In the case of a transcription factor binding site, there may be a single sequence that binds the protein most strongly under specified cellular conditions.
 This might be called canonical.

 However, natural selection may favor less energetic binding as a way of regulating transcriptional output.
 In this case, we may call the most common sequence in a population the wild-type sequence.
 It may not even be the most advantageous sequence to have under prevailing conditions.

 Recent evidence also indicates that several genes (including the proto-oncogene c-myc) have G-quadruplex motifs as potential regulatory signals.

-Synthetic promoter design and engineering

-Promoters are important gene regulatory elements used in tuning synthetically designed genetic circuits and metabolic networks.
-For example, to overexpress an important gene in a network, to yield higher production of target protein, synthetic biologists design promoters to upregulate its expression.
-Automated algorithms can be used to design neutral DNA or insulators that do not trigger gene expression of downstream sequences.